 In terms of climate, it is used to help determine how wind averages will influence and drive weather systems in the future during a specific season or time of year in a particular region.

 Humidity is not such an obvious and tangible weather element or variable as temperature, rainfall, and wind tendencies, but plays just as an important role to the meteorologist and climatologist.

 Without repeating everything that was already said about the other variables, the same applies to the recording and use of humidity averages.

 If you are unfamiliar with humidity and the role it plays in weather and climate, you can find all the information in this article.

 These are just a few examples of how the averages of weather elements are used in different ways by the weather and climate.

 It can be a bit confusing, and you may have to read a few sentences and statements a couple of times before it makes.

-It will be worth it though, as it will help you to get a better understanding of how these different averages, are used differently in the context of weather and climate.
+It will be worth it, though, as it will help you better understand how these different averages are used differently in the context of weather and climate.